Canadian Pacific Railway: Settlement of western Canada

-1901–1928
+1901–1914

 During the first decade of the 20th century, the CPR continued to build more lines.
 In 1908, the CPR opened a line connecting Toronto with Sudbury.
-Previously, westbound traffic originating in southern Ontario took a circuitous route through eastern Ontario.
 Several operational improvements were also made to the railway in Western Canada.
-In 1909 the CPR completed two significant engineering accomplishments.
-The most significant was the replacement of the Big Hill, which had become a major bottleneck in the CPR's main line, with the Spiral Tunnels, reducing the grade to 2.2 percent from 4.5 percent.
-The Spiral Tunnels opened in August.
-In April 1908, the CPR started work to replace the Old Calgary-Edmonton Rail Bridge across the Red Deer River with a new standard steel bridge that was completed by March 1909.

-On 3 November 1909, the Lethbridge Viaduct over the Oldman River valley at Lethbridge, Alberta, was opened.
+On November 3, 1909, the Lethbridge Viaduct over the Oldman River valley at Lethbridge, Alberta, was opened.
 It is 1624 m long and, at its maximum, 96 m high, making it one of the longest railway bridges in Canada.
 In 1916, the CPR replaced its line through Rogers Pass, which was prone to avalanches (the most serious of which killed 62 men in 1910) with the Connaught Tunnel, an eight-kilometre-long (5-mile) tunnel under Mount Macdonald that was, at the time of its opening, the longest railway tunnel in the Western Hemisphere.

-On 21 January 1910, a passenger train derailed on the CPR line at the Spanish River bridge at Nairn, Ontario (near Sudbury), killing at least 43.
+On January 21, 1910, a passenger train derailed on the CPR line at the Spanish River bridge at Nairn, Ontario (near Sudbury), killing at least 43.